microsoft/vscode-docs/docs/getstarted/keybindings.md

 ## 'when' clause contexts

-VS Code gives you fine control over when your key bindings are enabled through the optional `when` clause.
+VS Code gives you fine control over your key bindings when enabled through the optional `when` clause.
 If your key binding doesn't have a `when` clause, the key binding is globally available at all times.

 Below are the some of the possible `when` clause contexts which evaluate to Boolean true/false.
 For conditional expressions, you can use either equality `==` (`"editorLangId == typescript"`) or inequality `!=` (`"resourceExtname != .js"`).